-The chairman of the board shall be an officer of the corporation and shall, subject to the control of the board of directors, have general responsibility for strategic growth initiatives, leadership development and other affairs as assigned by the board of directors of the corporation.
+The chairman of the board shall be the chief executive officer of the corporation and shall, subject to the control of the board of directors, have general supervision, direction and control of the business and affairs of the corporation.

-Section 7.
-President.
+SECTION 7.
+PRESIDENT.